purefunktion/Merzboy/versions/1/README.md

 This is the MVP if you want to be all tech-bro-y about it.

 ## Prerequisites
 If you are here to learn more RGBDS assembly, I salute you!
 It is a lot of fun.
 This project is not intended for the complete newbie.
 Rather, it fits somewhere between GB ASM Tutorial part 1 and 2.
 Go through that one before you look here.
-I would also recommend that if, like me, come from a traditional web programmer background and have spent your time in the higher abstraction layers, you should go and look at Ben Eater's YouTube video tutorial about how a CPU is made from scratch.
+I would also recommend that if you, like me, come from a traditional web programmer background and have spent your time in the higher abstraction layers, you should go and look at Ben Eater's YouTube video tutorial about how a CPU is made from scratch.
 It is the best and most accessible introduction to how computers work, in my opinion.

 ## About this version
 This little program displays a button, which you control by pressing the A button on a Game Boy (or in an emulator).
 When doing so, the noise channel's volume is set to full and emits a manually set noise sound.
 That's it.
 I leave it to you to copy the hardware.inc and Makefile here if you want to build it.